Looking for advice on the best way to attract and recruit the UK’s top engineering talent?

 For more advice on this, visit our blog for employer interview questions to ask candidates.

 Hiring for engineers can be hard because candidates are often highly skilled and likely highly sought-after, meaning they may be more particular about the kind of role and company they’re looking to work for.

 To appeal to those candidates, it is essential that you use the interview to shout about your company and highlight what the benefits that are awaiting the successful candidate(s).

 Mention any stimulating projects they will be working on, training opportunities, work-life balancing initiatives, the social elements of company life etc.

 How do you successfully onboard new engineering hires?

-Creating an effective onboarding plan is essential when it comes to retaining the best candidates.
+Creating an effective onboarding plan is essential if you want to hire qualified engineers and retain them.